 Research led by the experimental philosopher Joshua Knobe revealed this effect by having people rate the “naturalness” of a number of sentences about a company called Acme Corp.
 People thought that it was perfectly natural to say “Acme Corp. intends to release a new product,” or “It believes that its profit margin will soon increase.”
 But they resisted the idea of saying that “Acme Corp. is experiencing great joy,” or “It is feeling excruciating pain.”
 People see corporations as thinkers but not feelers—a finding affirmed in our own studies.

-Minds are less a matter of fact, and more a matter of perception.
 Our research shows that our perceptions tend to categorize the minds of non-humans along two independent lines: one for thinking and one for feeling.
 For example, we perceive animals as feelers, and robots as thinkers.
 We also think of corporations as thinkers, capable of agency but not experiences.
 In our imaginations, “corporations are cyborgs,” as researchers at Northwestern University’s Kellogg School of Management put it.

 All this is important because our perceptions of the minds of others form the basis for our moral judgments.
 In criminal cases, we consider whether the accused has the capacity to distinguish between right and wrong when determining their guilt, which is why children receive less blame than adults.
 Children are also seen to be greater feelers than adults—more sensitive and vulnerable—which is another reason why we give them less blame.
 That corporations seem to be invulnerable thinkers means that people are quite quick to assign them blame.

-Because corporations lack biological bodies, it’s difficult to imagine how exactly they might suffer.
 Another reason the general public is more likely to direct anger, but not sympathy, toward corporations is companies they lack biological bodies.That makes it difficult to imagine how exactly corporations could suffer—or how we could punish them for wrongdoing, thereby wiping clean the moral slate.

 Since corporations themselves can’t feel the isolation of prison, the public tends to find their punishments unsatisfying.
 Large fines levied against misbehaving companies don’t slake our thirst for justice.
 This can help explain the public pressure for individual employees—typically high-ranking officials—to suffer for corporate malfeasance.